-Additional information is available by contacting SBMI's Office of Academic Affairs at:
+Additional information is available by contacting the school's Office of Academic Affairs at:

-The University of Texas Health Science Center at Houston (UTHealth) School of Biomedical Informatics Office of Academic Affairs 7000 Fannin, Suite 600 Houston, TX 77030 Telephone: (713) 500-3591 Email address SBMIAdmissions@uth.tmc.edu
+The University of Texas Health Science Center at Houston (UTHealth Houston)

+McWilliams School of Biomedical Informatics

+Office of Academic Affairs

+7000 Fannin, Suite 600

+Houston, TX 77030

+Email Address: SBMIAdmissions@uth.tmc.edu

 Specific requirements for admission to the certificate and degree programs are provided in the program section of this catalog.
-SBMI is obligated to ensure academic quality and comparability for all applicants applying to our programs.
+The school is obligated to ensure academic quality and comparability for all applicants applying to our programs.
 As such, our school will only consider credits earned for degrees awarded from regionally-accredited institutions in our admissions process.
-For international applicants, coursework reviewed as part of the Course by Course Evaluation Report from WES or ECE must show the U.S. equivalency to coursework completed at a regionally-accredited institution.
+For international applicants, coursework reviewed as part of the Course-by-Course Evaluation Report from WES or ECE must show the U.S. equivalency to coursework completed at a regionally-accredited institution.

-Certificate Admission Process
+Non-Degree/Certificate Admission Process